 Of course, you’d love to know how to plan your day, your week, your month, your year, your life by having information about your schedule that producers could (seemingly) easily provide.
 I get that.
 I really do.
 But you’ll hear if and when you hear.
 Get okay with that.
 It’s one of the basic non-craft elements of the career you’ve chosen.

 Wanna be sure your tools *and* your mindset are in peak form so you’re ready when you get the call?
-Start your 11-day FREE training today!
+Let us get you in gear FREE right now!

 Originally published by Actors Access at http://more.showfax.com/columns/avoice/archives/000279.html.
 Please support the many wonderful resources provided by the Breakdown Services family.
 This posting is the author’s personal archive.